Meghan McCain announces that she is leaving 'The View' - KION546

 By Oliver Darcy, CNN Business

-Meghan McCain, the conservative personality and co-host of ABC’s “The View” who clashed with her colleagues on and off set, announced Thursday that she is leaving the show.
+Meghan McCain, the conservative personality who repeatedly ignited controversy and clashed with her colleagues on and off set, announced Thursday that she will leave her role as a co-host on ABC’s “The View.”

 “I’m just going to rip the bandaid off,” McCain said at the top of the show.
 “I am here to tell all of you, my wonderful cohorts and viewers at home: This is going to be my last season here at ‘The View.'”